vishesh711/DreamOS-Operating-System-of-Agents/PROJECT_DOCUMENTATION.md

 5. Results are returned to Terminal Agent
 6. Terminal Agent formats and presents response to user
 7. Important information is stored in Memory Agent for future context
+8. Session state is preserved for web interface persistence

 ### Technology Stack